jefter66/jefter66/README.md

 Hi there 👋, I'm Jefter

-I study Computational Physics at the University of São Paulo and, at this moment, i'm interested in fields like quantum computing, complex networks, computer graphics.
+I study Computational Physics at the University of São Paulo.
+I like algorithms and i'm interested in complex networks and quantum computing.
-Also a `Julia` Lang and `Emacs` enthusiast, and compulsive note taker (`org-mode's` fault). `FOSS` advocate.
+A `Julia` Lang and `Emacs` enthusiast. `FOSS` advocate.

 <h4 align="left">Tools and Languages </h4>
     <p align="left">